HIP: Hessian Interatomic Potentials without derivatives: Appendix

 \paragraph{RFO } Rational function optimization (RFO) \citep{simons1983,banerjee1985} is a commonly used second-order optimization technique in molecular geometry optimization.
 RFO starts with a [2/2]-Pad\'e-expansion of the energy:

 The extrema $\Delta x'$ of this surrogate are given by the solution of the generalized eigenvalue problem:

-An attractive property of RFO is that it can be used both for minimizing $E(\mathbf{R})$ as well as for finding saddle points (important for transition state search, see next section): If we pick the first eigenvector of \eqref{eq:augmented_eig}, we get an update pointing to the minimum; if we select the second eigenvector, we get a transition state update.
+An attractive property of RFO is that it can be used both for minimizing $E(\mathbf{R})$ as well as for finding saddle points (important for transition state search, we use the restricted step RFO (RS-RFO) for minimization \ref{eq:augmented_eig}, we get an update pointing to the minimum; if we select the second eigenvector, we get a transition state update.
 In contrast to Newton-Raphson optimization, RFO is also robust to indefinite Hessians.
 For detailed derivation, see \citep{simons1983, banerjee1985}.
 In this paper, for minimization, we are using restricted step RFO (RS-RFO), which adds a trust region to prevent unphysically large steps.
-For the transition point search, we are using restricted step partitioned RFO (RS-P-RFO), a slight modification that treats the subspace with negative and positive eigenvalues of the Hessian separately.
+For the transition point search, we are using restricted step partitioned RFO (RS-P-RFO), a slight modification that treats the subspaces with negative and positive Hessian eigenvalues separately.

 \paragraph{BFGS} To apply RFO in practice, we need a Hessian at each step.
 As computing full Hessians is usually too expensive, a common practice is to maintain an approximate Hessian using the BFGS quasi-Newton scheme.
 BFGS updates approximate Hessians $\mathbf{B}_k$ of the true Hessian $\mathbf{H}(\mathbf{R}_k)$ using the update equation